Skip to main content

 Q. What should I do once I receive the EAD card in the mail?

 A. You can now start your OPT employment on the the start date indicated on your EAD card.
 Keep your EAD card in a safe place and send ISSS a scanned copy of the front/back of the card through an OPT Employment Update to keep in your student file.
-Be sure to report your employment information to ISSS using the student request portal and selecting: OPT Employment Update (formerly OPT Compliance Form)
+Be sure to report your employment information to ISSS using the student request portal and selecting: OPT Employment Update.

 Q. Do I have to do anything with ISSS during Post-Completion OPT?